TasvirChi/playchi-js/docs/api.md

 Gets the player event types.

-Type: PKEventTypes
+Type: PCEventTypes

-Returns **PKEventTypes** The event types of the player.
+Returns **PCEventTypes** The event types of the player.

 ### TextStyle